chlohr/vdecapture2/vdecapture2.md

 to an output file in pcap format.

 This is a reimplementation of the original vdecapture(1) (VirtualSquare).
-Less options or none, but more resilient on writing on fifo(7) that are closed and reopen by readers.
+Fewer or no options, but more resistant to writing on fifo(7) which are closed and reopened by readers.

 # OPTIONS